uswds/uswds-site/README.md

 - `npm run watch`: Runs a series of commands that watches for any changes in both USWDS node module and the root level asset folders in this repo.

-- `npm start -- --incremental`: Runs your local server with incremental regeneration enabled to greatly improve build time.
+- `npm start -- --incremental` or `npm run serve`: Runs your local server with incremental regeneration enabled to greatly improve build time.
 Use instead of `npm start`.

 ### Using the latest version of the `uswds` package

-Sometimes you will want to use the latest version of the `web-design-standards` repo.
+Sometimes you will want to use the latest version of the `uswds` repo.
 Follow these steps to do so:

 1. Clone the latest version of the [`uswds` repo](https://github.com/uswds/uswds/tree/develop).
 1. Run `npm install` to install the dependencies required for the package in the `uswds` directory.